 The technical aspects of the warehouse management system capabilities are built on the basis of three main components:

-• Barcode system: the WMS software runs on RFID scanners with a barcode/QR reading function.
-This is the basic element of data collection, and all handling unit operations will depend on it to provide continuous data to the system.
+• Barcode System: The WMS software operates using RFID scanners with a barcode/QR reading function.
+This is the fundamental element of data collection, and all handling unit operations rely on it to provide continuous data to the system.

 Key features of the warehouse management system

-The general criteria for selecting WMS software identifies several key elements that require digitizing warehouse operations.
-The Warehouse Management System functionality includes those areas that should be covered by the software along with its features:
+The general criteria for selecting Warehouse Management System (WMS) software identify several key elements that require digitizing warehouse operations.
+The functionality of the Warehouse Management System includes those areas that should be encompassed by the software along with its features.

 Handling units system

-• Receiving: recording incoming goods in documents using mobile scanners based on the WMS application.
+• Receiving: Recording incoming goods in documents using mobile scanners based on the Warehouse Management System (WMS) application.

-• Replenishment: moving goods from higher racks to lower racks, moving aging inventory using WMS mobile applications used on mobile devices.
+• Replenishment: Moving goods from higher racks to lower racks, relocating aging inventory using WMS mobile applications on mobile devices.

-• Order Picking/packing: picking orders using mobile devices based on WMS applications to plan to pick paths to shorten processes.
+• Order Picking/Packing: Picking orders using mobile devices based on WMS applications to plan pick paths and shorten processes.

-• Labeling system: integration of a printing equipment system with WMS and mobile devices.
+• Labeling System: Integrating a printing equipment system with WMS and mobile devices.

-• Value Added Service (VAS): equipping VAS packing lines with handheld scanners and WMS-based desktop applications to track material entered.
+• Value Added Service (VAS): Equipping VAS packing lines with handheld scanners and WMS-based desktop applications to track entered material.

 Inventory management